 In the absence of any major economic news, this week we take the opportunity to revisit the shifting sands of geopolitics.
-More usually contextual rather than of immediate direct relevance, nevertheless developing world events tend to inform investor perceptions of over-arching risk, particularly reflected in the fixed income markets through term and risk premia, as well as having a bearing on exchange rates.
+More usually contextual rather than of immediate direct relevance, nevertheless developing world events tend to inform investor perceptions of over-arching risk, particularly reflected in the bond markets, as well as having a bearing on currency exchange rates.

 Now is an opportune time as global leaders begin to meet each other face-to-face again for deeper, more substantive talks than allowed with the inherent constraints and the linear nature of conversations so often experienced with online audio-visual platforms such as Zoom or MS Teams.